Triun/laravel-model-base/README.md

 }
 ```

-This will allow your application to load the Laravel IDE Helper on non-production environments.
+This will allow your application to load the Laravel Model Base on non-production environments.

 ## Usage